 Bring Snacks and Food

 Airline food need not be bad food.
 I’ve eaten countless superior meals on airlines, especially from Asian and Middle East carriers.
-Regardless of the quality of the food, I always brings snacks such as chocolate, biscuits, and other small items.
-On a very long flight you will want to munch inbetween eating times.
+Regardless of the quality of the food, I always bring snacks such as chocolate, biscuits, and other small items.
+On a very long flight, you will want to munch in between eating times.
 If you have a dietary requirement, you can order special meals either at the time of booking or by contacting the airline directly afterwards.
 Either way, ensure you have ordered your special meal at least a few days in advance otherwise they will be unable to cater to your dietary needs.

 Hydrate on a Plane